This Health Care Interpreter Training course meets the formal education requirements for your OHA Oregon Health Care Interpreter credential.

 The course is made up of 64 training hours and includes: 16 hours in-person, 4 hours synchronous Zoom sessions, and 44 hours self-paced online.

-Module 1-2 in-person session (in Tangent): 9 am - 1pm PST on Friday, February 2
+Module 1-2 in-person session (in Ontario): 8 am - 12pm Mountain Time on Friday, May 2

-Module 4-5 in-person session (in Tanget): 8am - 5pm on Friday, February 23
+Module 4-5 in-person session (in Ontario): 8am - 5pm Mountain Time on Friday, May 23

-Module 6 Zoom session: 12pm - 2pm Friday, March 1
+Module 6 Zoom session: 12pm - 2pm Mountain Time Friday, May 30

 During the eight weeks, we will cover: